DavidGregory084/mill-tpolecat/README.md

 This should help to ensure that you are getting the greatest possible benefit from the Scala compiler's many linting options.

+It has been tested with versions 0.3.5 and 0.3.6 of mill.

 ### Usage

 Import the module in `build.sc` using mill's `$ivy` import syntax, and extend `TpolecatModule` in your build definition: